 Even for those children working in approved jobs at the accepted age, life was not healthy.
 In 1888, the Inspector for the Guelph region stated that “in some establishments I have found children and young girls seated on high benches or stools with no support for the back, and smaller children unable to rest their feet upon the floor; very tiresome positions in which to continue for ten hours daily and likely to cause crooked spines, round shoulders and contracted chests.”

 In these and other places, children’s lives were at risk every day.
 One wrong move, slip up or freak accident and their life was changed forever.
-Take the case of Charles Davidson working at Burr Bros.
+Consider the case of Charles Davidson working at Burr Bros.
 Furniture factory in 1890.
 He was employed by a contractor, Mr. Liphards.
 The following is an excerpt from the Guelph Mercury:

 The boy . . . had come down the elevator with a load of stuff and had started back.
 Whether he was watching something in the shop below, and thoughtlessly clasped the running wire cable of the machinery with one hand, or whether he took hold of it unthinkingly to steady himself, or perhaps both, is not clear.
 Anyway, before he knew it, the wire cable had carried his hand on the pulley wheel, round which the cable ran.
 Instantly the boy grabbed the cable with the other hand in a vain attempt to stop it and prevent his hand from being carried round, but the inexorable power drew this hand in also, and the fingers of both hands of the poor lad were crushed to a jelly between the cable and the wheel, and nipped right off.